logo

 Benefits of Cardio for Powerlifters

-There are several different benefits of cardio, and it is not just for bodybuilders who want to cut weight and be shredded on stage.
+There are several different benefits of cardio for powerlifters, and it is not just for bodybuilders who want to cut weight and be shredded on a bodybuilding stage.
 Powerlifters can benefit greatly from cardiovascular exercise.

 Improved Recovery

-While things like diet and supplementation are great for recovery, cardiovascular exercise increases blood flow and promotes better nutrient and oxygen delivery to muscles.
-This enhanced circulation aids in the removal of metabolic waste products, reducing muscle soreness and speeding up recovery between intense lifting sessions.
-Recovery is where you grow and truly make progress, without a good recovery protocol, you are only hurting yourself.
+While things like diet and supplementation are great for aiding in recovery from lifting, cardiovascular exercise increases blood flow and promotes better nutrient and oxygen delivery to muscles.
+This enhanced circulation aids in the removal of metabolic waste products, reducing muscle soreness and speeding up recovery between intense lifting sessions, so you can get back to it faster.
+Not to mention, recovery is where you grow and truly make progress, without a good recovery protocol, you are only hurting yourself.

 Enhanced Conditioning